-Definition 13 (Topological sort).
-A topological sort of a directed acyclic graph (DAG) G(V, E) is a linear ordering of its nodes which is compatible with the partial order R induced on the nodes, where x comes before y (xRy) if there's a directed path from x to y in the DAG.
+Definition 7 (Topological sort).
+A topological sort of a directed acyclic graph (DAG) G(V, E) is a linear ordering of its nodes V which is compatible with the partial order R induced on the nodes by the set of directed edges E, where x comes before y (xRy) if there's a directed path from x to y in the DAG (where $x, y \in V$ ).